eleev/concurrency-kit/README.md

 ```

 ### Unfair Lock
-A lock which causes a thread trying to acquire it to simply wait in a loop ("spin") while repeatedly checking if the lock is available:
+A lock which causes a thread trying to acquire it to simply wait in a loop ("spin"), while repeatedly checking if the lock is available:

 ```swift
 let unfairLock = UnfairLock()